DentalCare Logo

 Homeostasis and Immune System

 The bacteria within the biofilm are capable of initiating the gingival lesion by triggering a localized inflammatory reaction.
 The host immune system responds to this bacterial challenge through an array of coordinated but complex processes that are designed to eliminate the initiating agent(s) and return the site to a state of homeostasis (Figure 1).
-However, if this inflammatory response is not successful in resolving the bacterial trigger and perpetuates into chronic persistent gingivitis, then the risk for progressing periodontal inflammation that may resorb the bone increases.
-The severity and extent of destruction of the periodontium is often related to a combination of factors such as the virulence of the biofilm bacteria, the robustness of the immune response and the chronicity of the inflammatory lesion that will be broached in this course.
+However, if this inflammatory response is not successful in resolving the bacterial trigger and perpetuates into chronic persistent gingivitis, then the risk for progressing periodontal inflammation that may lead to bone resorption increases.
+The severity and extent of destruction of the periodontium are often related to a combination of factors such as the virulence of the biofilm bacteria, the robustness of the immune response and the chronicity of the inflammatory lesion that will be broached in this course.

 Image: Frontal view of teeth.